 Interoperability Agreement means an agreement between two or more ELNOs or Potential Interoperable ELNOs to facilitate Interoperability between them.

 Interoperability Agreement Matters means the matters that must be dealt with in an Interoperability Agreement as set out in Schedule 8, as amended from time to time.

+Interoperability Fees means a Responsible ELNO Fee or a Default Responsible ELNO Surcharge.

+Interoperability Fees Pricing Table means the table of Interoperability Fees prepared by the ELNO in accordance with the requirements set out in Operating Requirement 5.9, as amended from time to time.

 Interoperable Electronic Workspace means an Electronic Workspace containing at least one Interoperable Lodgment Case.